BSteffaniak/lazyaws/pkg/integration/README.md

 ## Writing tests

 The tests live in pkg/integration/tests.
 Each test is registered in `pkg/integration/tests/test_list.go` which is an auto-generated file.
-You can re-generate that file by running `go generate ./...` at the root of the Lazygit repo.
+You can re-generate that file by running `go generate ./...` at the root of the Lazyaws repo.

 Each test has two important steps: the setup step and the run step.

 ### Setup step

-In the setup step, we prepare a repo with shell commands, for example, creating a merge conflict that will need to be resolved upon opening lazygit.
+In the setup step, we prepare a repo with shell commands, for example, creating a merge conflict that will need to be resolved upon opening lazyaws.
 This is all done via the `shell` argument.

 ### Run step